Teaching college enrollment has plummeted. The NC Teaching Fellows program is fueling limited growth.

 “I'm hoping we are just a little ahead of the curve, and other colleges will soon rebound too, but that's to be seen,” Sztajn said.

-UNC-CH and UNC-Charlotte are also participants in the NC Teaching Fellows program.
-UNC-CH has seen some limited growth in enrollment for education majors, but UNC-Charlotte has not.
+UNC-Chapel Hill and UNC-Charlotte are also participants in the NC Teaching Fellows program.
+UNC-Chapel Hill has seen some limited growth in enrollment for education majors, but UNC-Charlotte has not.

 Education majors say they’re still in it for the kids